“Academics get paid for being clever, not for being right.”

 — Donald Norman

-It’s been exposed many times.
+People have repeatedly exposed bogus academic writing.
 Take the notorious Sokal affair in which a physics professor submitted a paper, ‘Transgressing the Boundaries: Towards a Transformative Hermeneutics of Quantum Gravity’ that proposed that quantum gravity is a social and linguistic construct.
 (A variant of The Onion’s Intelligent Falling satire, perhaps.)
 Or SCIgen, a program created by MIT graduate students that randomly generated fake scientific papers.
 My personal favourite is the paper: ‘Get me off your fucking mailing list’.
-(Hey, this blog is called Bad Language for a reason!)

 How to deconstruct almost anything

-This is why I enjoyed this article so much when I first read it long ago: How To Deconstruct Almost Anything (which is also the source of the Donald Normal quote at the top of this article.)
+This is why I enjoyed this article so much: How To Deconstruct Almost Anything.
+This article is also the source of the Donald Normal quote at the top of this post.
 The author highlights some of the warning sign words, including:

 - cognitive strategy